cortexrd/Knack-Toolkit-Library/README.md

     -   Critical: Sent to Knack within 1 minute.
 An email is also sent to the Sysop.

-    -   Login, Warning, App Error: Sent to Knack within 1 minute.
+    -   Login, Info, Debug, Warning, App Error, Server Error: Sent to Knack within 1 minute.

-    -   Activity, Navigation, Server Error: Data is accumulated in an object in localStorage, then sent as a single bundle to Knack every 3 hours to reduce API calls.
+    -   Activity, Navigation: Data is accumulated in an object in localStorage, then sent as a single bundle to Knack every hour to reduce record usage and API calls.

-    -   Info, Debug: in progress... to be determined.

--   **getLogArrayAge**: Used internally by iFrameWnd and returns the oldest log\'s date/time from array within a resolution of 1 hour.
+-   **getLogArrayAge**: Used internally by iFrameWnd and returns the oldest log\'s date/time from array within a resolution of 1 minute.

 -   **monitorActivity**: Entry point that starts the user activity logging.
 Every 5 seconds, the mouse clicks and key presses counters are updated in localStorage, and counters from all opened pages and tabs are merged (added) together.

--   **resetActivityCtr**: Resets both counters.
+-   **resetActivityCtr**: Resets mouse and keyboard activity counters.

+-   **removeLogById**: todo

+-   **updateActivity**: todo

 ## Windows Messaging

 Provides a framework that handles messaging between windows.
 It uses a queue and supports automatic retries and error handling.
-The windows can be App window, the iFramWnd, or any other window that the App creates and needs to communicate with.
-This is where your App can implement a heartbeat message that notifies Knack about your account (or device) being online and running properly.
+The windows can be app window, the iFramWnd, or any other window that the app creates and needs to communicate with.
+This is where your app can implement a heartbeat message that notifies Knack about your account (or device) being online and running properly.